-As far as swindlers went, Kirk Wright hadn’t quite ascended to the top of the mountain.
+As far as swindlers went, the late Kirk Wright hadn’t quite ascended to the top of the mountain.
 But he was fast coming within range.
 Wright, 37, had started and run International Management Associates (IMA), an Atlanta-based hedge fund which came to amass somewhere between $150 million and $200 million in paper assets.
 The problem was that these assets weren’t worth much more than the paper they were printed on.
 The fund collapsed in 2006, triggering a rash of federal indictments.
 The Securities and Exchange Commission slapped Wright with a separate $20 million civil suit.
 Other legal action resulted, too, most notably a civil suit filed by several retired pro football players against their union, the NFL Players Association, plus the NFL itself and certain individuals for failing to perform due diligence on Wright.
 The players had lost a combined $20 million or more.

 Wright, a resident of Marietta, Georgia, paid a price twice over.
 After a two-week trial, a federal jury in Atlanta on Wednesday, May 21 found him guilty of mail fraud, securities fraud, and money-laundering stemming from IMA’s collapse.
 Prosecutors had charged that Wright over the course of several years diverted more than $150 million (an earlier estimate pegged the total at $185 million) from hundreds, if not thousands, of unsuspecting clients for unauthorized purposes, and then used phony documents to create the illusion that the investments were money-makers.
 In reality, said the feds, Wright had been falsifying asset performance and balance-account data since 2001.
 Investors received statements showing their assets listed at about 1,000 times more than their actual worth.
 Frequently, Wright would conduct transactions via Ameritrade for nonexistent accounts.
 Only a small portion of the money was placed in promised investments, and even that lost value.